AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 </tbody>
 </table>

 **Note**: AnyChart themes can contain much more settings than this table presents.
-File with default theme contains all possible chart settings with default values.
+File with default theme contains all possible chart settings with default values and this file can be used as a reference of all theme settings.
 Read more about default theme in [Default Theme section](#default_theme).

 Here is a sample of a dashboard with a column chart, pie chart and a radar with default font altered by the default node in a theme: